 Traffic

-Example: A SaaS company promotes a free industry report to generate traffic and capture emails for their nurture sequence.
+Example: A SaaS company promotes a free industry report to drive visits and capture emails for a nurture sequence.

 Objective 03